cgb913/Test-2024-Repo/README.md

-This is a repository of some of my work in R studio, that made while taking a course in R and R Studio.
+This is a repository of some of my work in R studio, that I created while taking a course in R and R Studio.